pitsomashilo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 10-love_exponent_breath displays the result of BREATH to the power of LOVE

 Script 11-binary_to_decimal converts a number from base 2 to base 10

+Script 12-combinations prints all possible combinations of two letters, except oo

+Script 13-print_float prints a number with two decimal places, followed by a new line